 From investigating a crime scene, to police powers and legal processes you will understand each step of the criminal process.
-At the end of this unit you will have gained the skills to review criminal cases, evaluating the evidence in the cases to determine whether the verdict is safe and just.
+At the end of this unit you will gain the skills to review the effectiveness of personnel and investigation techniques used in criminal cases.
+This unit focuses on true crime and miscarriages of justice by evaluating the evidence in the cases to determine whether the verdict is safe and just.

 CRIME AND PUNISHMENT

-Through this unit, you will learn about the criminal justice system in England and Wales and how it operates to achieve social control.
-You will have gained an understanding of the organisations which are part of our system of social control and their effectiveness in achieving their objectives.
-As such, you will be able to evaluate the effectiveness of the process of social control in delivering policy in different contexts.
+Through this unit, you will learn about the Criminal Justice System in England and Wales and how it operates to achieve social control.
+You will gain an understanding of the organisations which are part of our system of social control and their effectiveness in achieving their objectives.
+We question whether the formal punishment system (prisons) works and alternative forms of punishment.

 Units 1 and 3 are assessed through an internally moderated 8 hour assessment in February.